 A Greek twist on the Italian classic, your family will love these flavor-packed gluten free meatballs seasoned with oregano, allspice and garlic.

-We used ground bison this time around because it was what we had on hand but feel free to use ground lamb, sirloin or turkey.
+We used ground beef this time around because it was what we had on hand but feel free to use ground lamb, bison or turkey.
 As an added bonus, these are naturally gluten free.

 Your fork is waiting.